Nkaleth/My-portfolio/README.md

 - **Create forms with HTML5 validations.**
 - **Understand the importance of UX.**
 - **Understand how to parse a Figma design to create a UI.**
+- **Understand how to create UIs adaptable to different screen sizes using media queries.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>